pantoninho/dabo/README.md

-# DABO - Decentralized Autonomous Betting Organization
-# DAVO - Decentralized Autonomous Validation Organization?
+# DAIM - Decentralized Autonomous Information Markets
-DABO validates bets in return for a fee.

-Users may open bets about anything and a decentraliatzed group of validators will validate who's the winner.
-Smart contracts guarantee that winners will get their share of the bet pool and collect fees back to the organization.
+DAIM is a DAO that validates information in exchange for a fee, providing a platform for open and uncensored information markets created by the users themselves.

+Anyone may propose or validate information markets to earn a share of the fees.
+Anyone may place bets on active markets by staking ether.
+Winners take all.

+DAIM has its own FACT token for governance and validation.
+Tokenomics ensure FACT price increases everytime a market is sucessfully validated which also makes it a good asset for investors.

 ## **Domain**